What are your rights and what practical strategies can be put in place by a school?

 Eva Akins, a SEN lawyer, has produced an excellent document called 101 reasonable Adjustments for ADHD which will guide you through what you can expect for your student with ADHD in a mainstream or specialist school.
 You can also find help from the Richmond Educational Psychology Service which can provide, with your school’s financial support, help for your child.

 Parents and schools often have much going on and therefore we recommend that you keep a record of interfaces and communications between you and school.
-We have found a useful tool to help keep a note or log of conversations with the school about your child ParentTeacherCommunicationLog_ENG and also another useful tool to keep your child’s IEP info organised and in one place.

 Who do I go to for help if my school is not meeting the needs of my child?